collins-swai/Budget-Tracker/README.md

   | Details Screen                                                                                                                       | Search movie screen                                                                                                                         |                                                                                                                    |
   | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ |
   | <img src="screenshots/details.jpg"/> | <img src="screenshots/search.jpg"/> |

+## Thank you iNetAfrica
+I'd like to thank **iNetAfrica**, and *every single individual* that helped in bringing this learning experience.
+Thank you!